bamaas/HomeLab-2.0/README.md

 ## Project structure

 This repository follows a GitOps approach using ArgoCD for continuous deployment.
 The structure is organized as follows:

-- `.lint/`: Contains linting configurations
+* `.lint/`: Contains linting configurations

-- `.mise/`: Contains [Mise](https://mise.jdx.dev/) (version manager) configurations
+* `.mise/`: Contains [Mise](https://mise.jdx.dev/) (version manager) configurations

-- `apps/`: Contains all applications deployed to the cluster
+* `apps/`: Contains all applications deployed to the cluster
-  - Organized in `project/namespace/app` structure
+  * Organized in `project/namespace/app` structure
-  - Each app contains its Helm charts and configurations
+  * Each app contains its Helm charts and configurations
-  - Namespaces are created automatically during deployment
+  * Namespaces are created automatically during deployment

-- `bootstrap/`: Contains initial cluster setup and ArgoCD configuration
+* `bootstrap/`: Contains initial cluster setup and ArgoCD configuration
-  - `argocd/`: ArgoCD core installation and configuration
+  * `argocd/`: ArgoCD core installation and configuration
-  - `apps/`: Contains ApplicationSet definitions for automated application discovery and deployment
+  * `apps/`: Contains ApplicationSet definitions for automated application discovery and deployment
-  - `cluster-resources/`: Essential cluster-wide resources
+  * `cluster-resources/`: Essential cluster-wide resources
-  - `misc/`: Miscellaneous bootstrap configurations
+  * `misc/`: Miscellaneous bootstrap configurations

-- `projects/`: Contains ArgoCD project definitions
+* `projects/`: Contains ArgoCD project definitions

-- `provision/`: Contains Terraform infrastructure provisioning scripts and configurations
+* `provision/`: Contains Terraform infrastructure provisioning scripts and configurations

 The repository uses ApplicationSets for automated deployment, with configurations defined in `bootstrap/bootstrap.yaml`.
 This setup enables automatic discovery and deployment of applications.

 ## To do

-* Implement kubeval or similair tool to validate rendered manifests against live cluster

 * Move ArgoCD to apps directory

 * Implement option to provide secret values to Cilium install during bootstrapping

-* Implement templating and linting with Helm in Git hook

 * Implement spellchecker.